Infant Loss and Grief

 There is not a more painful loss than the loss of a child.

-No matter how old your child was, losing that child can leave lifelong grief that others cannot understand.
+No matter how old your child is, losing that child can leave lifelong grief that others cannot understand.

 What is Perinatal Grief/Loss?

 Perinatal grief is an emotion that people experience after the loss of an unborn baby/fetus.